Teklarit/ParametricWindowConstructorDocumentation/docs/SimpleWindow.md

 # Simple Windows and Doors

+## Base classes

-`PWCSimpleWindow` и `PWCSimpleDoor` - classes for quick construction of simple windows and doors.
-Filling restrictions: from 1 to 3 rows (vertical filling) with different filling coefficients.
-Then in each row an arbitrary number of cells with glass or sash (horizontal filling).
+- `PWCSimpleWindowConstructor` - a class for quickly generating windows with infills.
+Infill: 1 to 3 rows (vertical).
+A row can be filled with any number of elements (glass or sash) (horizontal).

-> The difference between `PWCSimpleWindow` and `PWCSimpleDoor`: in `PWCSimpleWindow` we configure the filling in the frame, in `PWCSimpleDoor` we configure the filling in the main sash.
+- `PWCSimpleDoorConstructor` - a class for quickly generating doors with infills.
+Unlike `PWCSimpleWindowConstructor`, the infill starts at the sash.
+- `PWCThreeCorneredWindowConstructor` - a triangle window.
+No infill, adjustable width, height, and vertex position.

+Searching and placing objects at the level:

 ![](./img/SimpleConstructor1.png ':size=50%')